 - excessive bleeding

 - damage to nearby areas, such as the bladder or the tubes that connect the kidneys and bladder

 - accidentally cutting your baby when your womb is opened

 Future pregnancies after a caesarean

-If you have a baby by caesarean, it doesn't necessarily mean that any babies you have in the future will also have to be delivered this way.
+If you have a baby by caesarean, it does not necessarily mean that any babies you have in the future will also have to be delivered this way.

 Most women who have had a caesarean section can safely have a vaginal delivery for their next baby, known as vaginal birth after caesarean (VBAC).

-For more information, the Royal College of Obstetricians and Gynaecologists has a leaflet on birth options after previous caesarean section (PDF, 357kb).
+For more information, read the Royal College of Obstetricians and Gynaecologists leaflet on birth options after previous caesarean section.